-6.C.1. a) 6.C.1. d)

-5.6.b Minimum activation conditions required by the Regulator
+6.C.1. a) 5.6.b Minimum activation conditions required by the Regulator

 The minimum conditions required by the Regulator are based on the principles of financial sustainability of the remuneration variable component and therefore represent an assessment of the "quality" of income results achieved and the consistency with the limits envisaged in the Risk Assessment Framework (RAF).
 In the Intesa Sanpaolo Group these conditions are as follows: